MShia/OFDM-TDM/README.md

 # OFDM-TDM
-Implementation of OFDM-TDM code in C
+Implementation of OFDM-TDM code for "Performance of OFDM/TDM with MMSE-FDE Using Pilot-assisted Channel Estimation" in C